wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;What makes the difference?

-**M:**&ensp;The difference is between giving and grasping.
+**M:**&ensp;The difference is between giveïng and grasping.
 Whatever the way of approach, in the end all becomes one.

 **Q:**&ensp;If there be no difference in the goal, why discriminate between variöus approaches?